Zilliqa/Zilliqa/README.md

 * If you’re interested more about the core protocol, see the [developer portal](https://dev.zilliqa.com/docs/contributors/contribute-buildzil).
 * If you’re interested in hacking on the Zilliqa code base, see the [Coding Guidelines](https://github.com/Zilliqa/Zilliqa/wiki/Coding-Guidelines).

 > **NOTE**: The `master` branch is not for production as development is currently being worked constantly, please use the `tag` releases if you wish to work on the version of Zilliqa client that is running live on the Zilliqa blockchain.
-(Current live version `tag` release is `v6.4.2`)

 ## Zilliqa Mainnet

+The current live version on the Zilliqa Mainnet is [Zilliqa v6.4.2](https://github.com/Zilliqa/Zilliqa/releases/tag/v6.4.2) and [Scilla v0.9.0](https://github.com/Zilliqa/scilla/releases/tag/v0.9.0-backport.16.04).

 |          | URL(s) |
 |:---------|:-------|